Chinese Railways

 Early setbacks

 The UK as the foremost world power at the time had its sights on developing the Yangzi valley and extending the Indian Empire eastwards through Burma into China.
 Captain Margery led a small expedition to survey a possible railroad from Bhamo in Burma (on the upper River Irrawaddy) to Shanghai.
-After surveying westwards from Shanghai and meeting Colonel Browne he was murdered by Chinese on his return on 21st Feb 1876.
-Uproar on his death in Britain led to further reparations being exacted from the Qing government.
-Britain went on to take the kingdom of Burma 1886, which had up until then shown fealty to the Qing Empire.
+After surveying westwards from Shanghai and meeting Colonel Browne he was murdered on his return to China on 21st Feb 1876.
+In Britain uproar over his death led to further reparations being exacted from the Qing government.
+Britain went on to take the kingdom of Burma in 1886, which had up until then shown fealty to the Qing Empire (mainly due to the mining of jade).

 railway, manchuria